Barefoot in the Park (film): Plot

-Corie (Fonda), a free-spirited young woman, and Paul Bratter (Redford), a conservative, uptight man, are a recently married couple who move into a fifth-floor apartment in Greenwich Village.
-One of the film's running jokes alludes to the fact that everyone has to climb so many stairs to get to their apartment.
-Corie decorates the small, leaky space, turning it into a picturesque little home for the two.
-Among their many eccentric neighbors is the quirky Victor Velasco (Boyer), who befriends Corie and even flirts with her.
+Corie, a free-spirited young woman, and Paul Bratter, a conservative, uptight man, are a recently married couple who move into a fifth-floor apartment in Greenwich Village.
+Corie decorates the small, leaky space, turning it into a picturesque home.
+Among their many eccentric neighbors is the quirky Victor Velasco, who befriends Corie and flirts with her.
 He lives in the building's attic, so he climbs through the Bratters' window to get to his apartment.
-He also helps Corie with her place, showing her how to work the seemingly broken heating and plumbing.
+He also helps Corie with her place, showing her how to work the heating and plumbing.

-Corie sets up a dinner date with Paul, Victor, and Corie's mother, Ethel Banks (Natwick), in a scheme to make her mother fall for Victor.
-Corie feels that her mother is lonely and in need of love now that she lives alone.
-Victor takes them all to an Albanian restaurant on Staten Island, whose owner he knows.
-There the group drinks, and Corie and Victor dance with a belly dancer, while Paul and Ethel watch in embarrassment.
+Corie sets up a dinner date with Paul, Victor, and Corie's mother, Ethel Banks, in a scheme to make her mother fall for Victor.
+Victor takes them all to an Albanian restaurant on Staten Island.
+There, the group drinks, and Corie and Victor dance with a belly dancer, while Paul and Ethel watch in embarrassment.
 Afterward, Corie and Victor return to their building in high spirits as Paul and Ethel drag themselves along in fatigue.
-As Victor escorts Ethel outside, Corie and Paul begin an argument over their different personalities.
+As Victor escorts Ethel outside, Corie and Paul argue over their different personalities.
 Corie feels that her adventurous spirit is impeded by Paul's cautious attitude, noting that he refused to go barefoot in the park with her one evening.
 His excuse was that it was freezing.
-Corie says she will kick Paul out and get a big dog to protect her from him.
-Paul quips that it will finally allow her to have someone who will go barefoot in the park with her.
 They eventually go to sleep, Corie in their tiny bedroom and Paul on the couch under a hole in the skylight on a snowy February night.